pjrt/pjrt.github.io/blog/_posts/2015-05-11-how-not-to-pull-from-s3.md

 ```

 This command, listStatus, seems to be recursively calling each "folder" (each * in the glob syntax we passed into `textFiles`).
 In a normal file system, that glob syntax is fast enough to not care
-but S3 over the network and each * call does a "get all with prefix" call, which isn't negligible (remember, S3 is a key-value store. `2015/01/01` and `2015/01/02` do not live in the same place).
+but S3 is over the network and each * call does a "get all with prefix" call, which isn't negligible (remember, S3 is a key-value store. `2015/01/01` and `2015/01/02` do not live in the same place).
 To make matters worse, all of those calls are done sequentially in the driver before being passed to the workers.
 This means that as more and more data is inserted into S3, the longer
 it will take each job to actually start working.